What Is Safety Assurance Process in Aviation SMS

 Weekly Safety Assurance Questions

-Weekly Safety Assurance activities are those that you can spend 1-2 hours reviewing and auditing your SMS for mission-critical Safety Assurance practices.
+Weekly Safety Assurance activities are those in that you can spend 1-2 hours reviewing and auditing your SMS for mission-critical Safety Assurance practices.
 Such questions address parts of your SMS that may cause audit findings and are otherwise easily preventable so long as you are on top of managing them.
 These activities are also used to hone in on specific practices within departments to ensure that SA is happening as planned.

 We suggest delegating some of these questions out to subject-matter experts and performing them at a set time every week.